googlefonts/googlefonts.github.io/gf-guide/metadata.md

 ### Minisite url

-This key allows to linked a mini website to the font specimen page.
+This key allows to link a mini website to the font's specimen page.
 It will appear on top of the page, under the font name, next to the designer's name.

 Example: